-In some cases, the lip may be involved also, which is known as a cleft lip (CL) or hair lip.
+In some cases, the lip may also be involved, which is known as a cleft lip (CL) or hair lip.
 When both a cleft lip and palate occur together, it is known as an orofacial cleft (CLP).

-Congenital cleft lip and/or palate occur during the embryonic stage of development when the primary and/or secondary palate fail to fuse together, leaving an opening or cleft.
+Congenital cleft lip and palate occur during the embryonic stage of development when the primary and/or secondary palate fail to fuse together, leaving an opening or cleft.

-Cats can develop a cleft palate later in life, meaning he is born normally, but a trauma (usually a road accident or fall from a height) results in a cleft developing in the roof of the mouth.
-This is known as an acquired cleft palate.
+Cats can develop a cleft palate later in life, meaning he is born normally, but a trauma (usually a road accident or fall from a height) results in a cleft developing in the roof of the mouth (acquired cleft palate).

 Primary cleft: Includes the lip and the very front of the mouth.

-The exact cause isn’t known, but it is believed that it may be an inherited disorder.
+The exact cause isn’t known, but it is thought to be an inherited disorder.
 It is more common in some breeds, including Siamese and brachycephalic breeds such as Persians.
 Other possible causes may include:

 The severity of a cleft palate can range in severity from mild to lethal.
-Females are more commonly affected than males.
+There is a higher incidence in female cats.

-A cleft palate is a serious, life-threatening condition in the kitten and needs to be treated urgently.
+A cleft palate is a severe and life-threatening condition in the kitten which requires urgent treatment.
 In many cases, the breeder/owner may not be aware there is a problem, but notice the kitten is having difficulty suckling and growing poorly.
-Any kitten who is failing to thrive should be seen by a veterinarian immediately.
+Any kitten who is failing to thrive should see a veterinarian urgently.

-A cleft palate may not be noticed by the pet owner, breeder.
+- Pet owners or breeders may not notice the kitten has a cleft palate.
 Cleft lips are generally more noticeable as they are on the outside of the face.
-You may observe a nostril which is shaped incorrectly or see the split in the lip.
+You may observe an abnormal nostril shape or see the split in the lip.

-Milky bubbles coming out of the nose during nursing.
+- Milky bubbles which come out of the nose when the kitten nurses.